MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/scale-cluster.md

 ---
-title: Scale an Azure Kubernetes Service on Azure Stack HCI cluster
+title: Scale an Azure Kubernetes Service on Azure Stack HCI or Windows Server cluster
-description: Learn how to scale the number of nodes in an Azure Kubernetes Service on Azure Stack HCI cluster. ms.topic: article ms.date: 03/02/2021
+description: Learn how to scale the number of nodes in an Azure Kubernetes Service on Azure Stack HCI or Windows Server cluster. ms.topic: article ms.date: 03/02/2021
 author: mattbriggs